simon-smart88/shinyscholar/README.md

 #### server.R and ui.R
 These should not require substantial editing unless you wish to change the layout/appearance of the app.
 One exception is the block of code in `server.R` that creates the table because this is shared between modules.
 If your app uses `{terra}` objects, they need to be wrapped and unwrapped using `terra::wrap()` and `terra::unwrap()` when they are saved and loaded (see the `server.R` file of this repository for an example).

+#### common.R
+This file contains the data structure that is shared between modules.

 ### Notes for Windows users